-EL Data & Research webinar was about the Lottery sector and the trends & learnings from COVID-19.
-During the webinar, held on 28th January, the Members of the EL Data & Research working group presented the trends identified in the newly released EL Report 2019 as well as some learnings from EL Members from the COVID-19 impact on their operations and their adaptation to an abruptly changed environment in 2020.
+The EL Data & Research webinar focused on the lottery sector and trends and learnings from COVID-19.
+During the webinar on 28th January, the Members of the EL Data & Research working group presented the trends identified in the newly released EL Report 2019 as well as some learnings from EL Members from the COVID-19 impact on their operations and their adaptation to an abruptly changed environment in 2020.

 In 2019, EL Members’ contributions to society amounted to nearly 18 billion Euros.
 It means that almost 50% of the Gaming Gross Revenue (the sector’s key KPI) generated by EL Members went back to society in the respective countries.